b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/apothecary/fermentation/teracotta_lidded_pots/teracotta_lidded_pots_v1_11092025.md

 This process is particularly suited to vessels used frequently for living cultures and is a traditional alternative to commercial sanitizers, especially where the manufacturer's "no soap" policy is mandated[43dcd9a7-70db-4a1f-b0ae-981daa162054](https://mudkart.com/blogs/news/how-to-prevent-curd-from-spoiling-the-science-behind-terracotta-curd-setters?citationMarker=43dcd9a7-70db-4a1f-b0ae-981daa162054 "4").

-**Safety Note:** Do not mix lime cleaning with acid (e.g., vinegar) or expose the pot to rapid temperature change immediately after lime cleaning, as these can cause microcracks or loss of vessel integrity.
+**Safety Note:** Do not mix food-grade slake/pickling lime (Hindi: raja chana) for cleaning with acid (e.g., vinegar) or expose the pot to rapid temperature change immediately after cleaning, as these can cause microcracks or loss of vessel integrity.

 ---